highcharts-for-python/highcharts-gantt/docs/using.rst

 #####################################
-Using Highcharts Stock for Python
+Using Highcharts Gantt for Python
 #####################################

 .. contents::